Layers of OSI Model

 - Directory Services

-OSI model acts as a reference model and is not implemented in the Internet because of its late invention.
-Current model being used is the TCP/IP model.
+OSI model acts as a reference model and is not implemented on the Internet because of its late invention.
+The current model being used is the TCP/IP model.

 This article is contributed by Kundana Thiyari and Harshita Pandey.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.